 It is a contributory defined benefit pension scheme administered by Cardiff Council to provide pensions and other benefits for pensionable employees of Cardiff Council and Vale of Glamorgan Council, except for teachers who have a separate scheme.
-Employees of a range of other scheduled and admitted bodies within the county area are also permitted to join the Fund.
-The Fund is overseen by the Cardiff and Vale of Glamorgan Pension Fund Committee, which is a committee of Cardiff Council.
+Employees of a range of other scheduled and admitted bodies within the area are also permitted to join the Fund.
+The Fund is overseen by the Pension Fund Committee, which is a committee of Cardiff Council.